christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 In Jerusalem Talmud Kiddushin, Rabbi Shimon bar Yochai stated: "Kill the best of Gentiles, smash the head of the best of snakes".
 He was the biggest proponent of the belief that Rome was Edom.

-Muhammad, or "The "Praised One" is a direct Arabic translation of the Scythian title *Yasht" or Yazata (worthy of worship, praised).
-Izates (Izas) means "Lord" (from Yazata).
-Muhammad is the Arabic-language version of the same title.
-King Izates's son was named Zamaris (Zamaris the Babylonian jew) and Zamaris has the same meaning as Muhammad.
+Muhammad means "The Praised One" – a translation of the Scythian Yazata (The Praised/Worthy of Worship).
+Muhammad is the Arabic-language version of Izates (King of Adiabene) and Isa (Jesus).
+King Izates's son was named Zamaris (Zamaris the Babylonian jew) and Zamaris also has the same meaning as Muhammad.

+Muhammad's tribal designation Quraysh is a cognate of Kish (the Sumerian city) and Koresh (Cyrus the Great).
+It means the "Kish-People" – the Dragon Kings of Mesopotamia.

 Allah and Muhammad the red-headed warlord then became parodies of Attila the Hun [^39] and his uncle Ruglia waging war against Rome (Edom) because they wanted the Arabs to attack eastern Rome.